dizys/orpc/README.md

 # orpc

-The Node.js and browser RPC library built on top of socket.io
+The type-safe Node.js and browser RPC library built on top of socket.io

 ## Installation